 This coconut cake is made with coconut milk and shredded coconut for the ultimate coconutty taste!
 In Thailand, all the top hotels make their coconut cake with freshly-squeezed coconut milk from the local market.
-Here we've replicated the idea using coconut milk and shredded coconut.
-It has literally taken years of trial and error to get this recipe right.
-We hope you'll enjoy it as much as we do.
+Here, we've replicated this idea using coconut milk and shredded coconut.

 - For the Cake:

 - 1 1/2 cups coconut milk (good-quality, not "light")

 - 7 tbsp. sweetened shredded coconut (baking type)